erpnext/foundation/foundation/www/docs/user/manual/en/healthcare/index.md

 <!-- add-breadcrumbs -->
 # Healthcare

-Life is priceless, and you as a medical practioner needs a best tools to honour it.
+Life is priceless, and you, as a healthcare practitioner needs the best of the tools to honor it.
 ERPNext Healthcare domain is a humble initiative to help you serve your patients better.

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/patient-appointment.png">

 ### What Healthcare Module Covers

-ERPNext Healthcare helps you manage your clinic or practice efficiently by scheduling **Appointments** and recording **Patient Encounters** (Consultations).
-You can easily pull out a **Patient's Health Record** anytime to review all the history of treatments assisting you in providing effective, high quality care.
+ERPNext Healthcare helps you manage your hospital, clinic or practice efficiently by scheduling **Appointments** and recording **Patient Encounters**.
+You can easily pull out a **Patient's Medical History** anytime to review the list of past conditions and treatments assisting you in providing effective, high quality care.
+It allows to easily search for ICD-10 Medical Codes simplifying the coding process.
+ERPNext Healthcare also comes with a Laboratory module with predefined templates for recording common Lab Tests.

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/appointment-analytics.png">

+With ERPNext version 11, Healthcare module helps you to define templates for Clinical Procedures, schedule appointments for procedures and also record stock consumption while performing the procedure.
+Inpatient admission scheduling, Transfer, Discharge and related billing features are also made available

 ### Contributors of ERPNext Healthcare module

-The healthcare domain of ERPNext is a first domain to be competely contributed by a ERPNext community member, Earthians.
-Listen to Anoop, founder of Earthian on what motivated him to venture into Healthcare domain and how it benefit all the stack-holders of the community.
+The healthcare domain of ERPNext is a first domain to be completely contributed by a ERPNext community member, earthians.
+Listen to Anoop, founder of earthians on what motivated him to venture into Healthcare domain and how it benefit all the stake holders of the community.

 <div>
     <div class='embed-container'>